 The Gulch is a small, trendy neighborhood located between Downtown Nashville and Midtown.
 This area is small, but it’s the perfect location for those who want an upscale experience in Nashville.

 You’ll find Nashville’s trendiest boutiques, spas, and dining here.
-Art lovers can visit The Frist Art Museum and enjoy the exhibits as well as the Art Deco architecture.
+Art lovers can visit The Frist Art Museum, one of the top museums Nashville offers, and enjoy the exhibits as well as the Art Deco architecture.

 Like any good Nashville neighborhood, the Gulch has live music.
 Locals and visitors enjoy listening to some of the best bluegrass music in the country at The Station Inn.
 This tiny club has been open since the 1970s.